yougotagift-tech/docs/Corporate-Rewards-API.md

 * Removed "code" , instead introduced "gift_voucher" which provides all the important gift card details eg: code, redemption url, Pin etc..
 * Removed "pdf_link" since "gift_pdf_link" has been introduced in 0.4 to provide a direct gift pdf download link.
 * Removed "excel_link" since this functionality is currently not used by any user.
 Might introduce later when the need arises.
+* Removed "total_amount" since the gift amount already holds the value
+* Removed "count" since it always returns 1 and more than one quantity is not allowed
+* "gifts_json" key returned by download endpoint has been renamed to "gift_json"

 ### How It Works